LGV/HGV Training Courses

 Many ask us if HGV training is cheap?
 This purely depends on the course you book.

-The LGV driving course you require will depend on the category of vehicle you would like to drive and your current level of HGV driving experience.
+The LGV driving course you require will depend on the category of vehicle you would like to drive and your current level of HGV driving experience along with any modules you may have already completed.

 The cost of the training will be respective of the required number of theory and practical based training hours you will need to receive.
 This again comes back to your current level of experience and the vehicle classification you wish to drive; we can also offer an evaluation session with one of our instructors who will then be able to advise of the recommended number of training hours you will likely require to be test ready.